 REL 210 Understanding Christianity (3) History of ideas concentrating on events, persons, and issues with the greatest impact on the evolution of Christianity.
 DH

 REL 300 The Study of Religion (3) Definitions and functions of religion; methodologies by which it is studied; relationship to other areas of human culture.
 Pre: 150 or consent.
 DH

 REL 301 Biblical Hebrew I (3) Orthography and structure of Biblical Hebrew, history and development of Hebrew as the sacred language of Judaism, overview of religious and historical development of the Hebrew Bible.
 Pre: sophomore standing or consent.
-(Fall only) (Cross-listed as LLEA 301)
+(Fall only) (Cross-listed as CLAS 301 and LLEA 301)

 REL 303 Creation and Evolution (3) An exploration of interactions between science and religion with a focus on cosmogonies.
 Pre: 150 or consent.
 DH

 REL 308 Zen (Ch‘an) Buddhist Masters (3) Study of lives, teachings, practices of Zen masters in China, Japan, Korea, and the West.
 Pre: one of 150, 203, 204, 207; or consent.
 DH